 Our timing pulleys can be used for speed reduction, speed increase, or simply to transfer rotary motion from one axis to another.
 Timing pulleys can transfer power as well as precise position; however, the precision of the positioning depends on the groove profile and the type of belt used.
 Like a gear, the ratio of a timing pulley is determined by dividing the number of grooves of the two pulleys in the pair.

 Because they maintain their relative positions and do no slip or creep like flat, v-shaped, or ribbed belts, timing pulleys are used in synchronous drive systems.
 However, it is possible for a timing belt to jump or skip the timing pulley groove, causing the assembly to lose indexing.
 This can happen if the system is not properly tensioned or is angularly misaligned, or if too much torque is being transmitted.

 Timing Pulley Options

 We offer standard timing pulleys with no flanges, a single flange, or double flanges to hold the timing belt’s position.
 One or two set screws are used to fix the timing pulley to a shaft.

-Standard pulleys are made with no flanges, a single flange, or double flanges to hold the belt’s position and have one or two set screws to fix onto a shaft.
-Generally, a pair of pulleys would require a minimum of two flanges and proper alignment to ensure the timing belt will stay in position and not run off the pulley.
-Which pulley and how many flanges will depend on the system’s design, including orientation, size, and distance between pulleys.
+Generally, a pair of timing pulleys requires a minimum of two flanges and proper alignment to ensure that the belt stays in position and does not run off the pulley.
+The right timing pulley and flange count depends on the synchronous drive’s design, including the orientation of, size of, and distance between pulleys, among other factors.